Skip to main content

 }

-No next/head, no metadata API workaround.
-The link element renders in JSX and ends up in the right place.
+No next/head, no metadata-API workaround; the link element renders in JSX and lands exactly where it should.

-The tag routes had a quiet bug. /blog/tags listed tags from all content types: blog, projects, and experience.
-The page called getAllTags() without a type parameter, then linked each tag to /blog/tags/{slug}.
-Tags like "Angular" existed on experience entries but not blog posts, so /blog/tags/angular returned zero results.
+The tag routes had a quiet bug hiding in them. /blog/tags listed tags from every content type at once: blog, projects, and experience.
+The page called getAllTags() without a type parameter and then linked each tag to /blog/tags/{slug}, so tags like "Angular" that lived on experience entries but not blog posts left /blog/tags/angular returning zero results.

 The fix was a type parameter on every tag helper: